Skip to content

 Sensor's EFE ingredients (o⁺, S, R) about belief (x, sigma).

-The EFE kernel calls this, not linearize: each sensor owns its own moment-matching, so the fixed/linear path stays a bare matvec and a nonlinear sensor (Phase 2.5) can do 2nd-order without reopening the kernel.
+The EFE kernel calls this, not linearize: each sensor owns its own moment-matching, so the fixed/linear path stays a bare matvec and a sensor with a nonlinear mean could do second order without reopening it.
 Returns the predicted-observation mean o⁺, its covariance S (feeds the pragmatic term), and the conditional observation noise R at x (feeds the epistemic ½(ln det S − ln det R)) — all computed in one pass.

 Source code in src/cpomdp/observation.py